Bearded Theory: History

 Bearded Theory began life at the Knockerdown Public House, near Carsington Water in 2008.
 Held over two nights and it overloaded the capacity of the venue.
 Opening with two acoustic acts (one of whom was also the festival compere known as 'Freedom') the first full band to play the festival were Nottingham rock band Felicity Kicks.
 Other bands to play included 3 Daft Monkeys, Dreadzone, Tarantism & Hobo Jones & the Junkyard Dogs.

 In 2009, the festival was held at 30-acre Bradley Nook Farm in Hulland Ward.
 The new look festival hosted 4 stages; the Main Stage, Campfire Stage (the stage structure was used in 2015 as the Woodland Stage), the introduction of the Magical Sounds, a large dance big top and remains a key part of the festival and a reggae sound system.
-During the festival a tornado tore through the festival site, uprooting stalls, tents, and the Main stage and also did damage to the second stage.
-The situation put the festival in the news headlines.
-The organisers continued the festival and an alternative stage was erected in the bar and the festival continued, with music from Goldblade, The Saw Doctors and Hawkwind, and others.
+During the festival, freak weather which was subsequently described as a tornado tore through the festival site, uprooting stalls, tents, and the Main stage and also did damage to the second stage.
+The organisers continued the festival and an alternative stage was erected in the bar and the festival continued, with music from Goldblade, The Saw Doctors and Tarantism, and others.